"We no dey carry last": Nigerian aunties rock aso-ebi in UK for Queen's burial

 See the photos below:

-Netizens react as Nigerian aunties in London rock beautiful aso-ebi at Queen Elizabeth’s burial
+Netizens react to photo of Nigerian aunties rocking asoebi at Queen Elizabeth’s burial

 Read what some social media users had to say about it below: